Best and Worst Car Investments (Updated 2023)

 Which Classic Cars Are Good Investments?

 What classic cars make good investments?
-There is no simple answer.
+If history is a guide, there is no simple answer.
 You can look at classic cars that have performed well over the last few years, but that doesn’t mean they will make good investments in the future.

 But first, why don’t we look at the top ten performing classic cars over the past year?